Home – Car Accidents – Accident Injuries

 Concussions are traumatic injuries to the brain; however, they can be minor and with bed rest and health care treatment, the concussion victims can fully recover without any permanent injury to their brain function.

 Concussions, however, can sometimes be serious brain injuries that will need surgery or long-term health care.
-Some concussions from car accidents can result in permanent or very long term problems with speech or walking or ability to remember or learn.
+Some concussions from car accidents can result in permanent or very long-term problems with speech or walking or the ability to remember or learn.
 In other words, some concussion injuries in car crashes can mean permanent brain damage.